 3. Advanced Level: This level is best suited for people who understand advanced topics like neural networks, deep learning, recommender systems etc. High dimensional datasets are also featured here.
 Also, this is the time to get creative.
 See the creativity best data scientists bring into their work and codes.

-Do you want to Master Machine Learning and Deep Learning?
-Here is a comprehensive program that covers the Machine Learning and Deep Learning concepts in Detail along with 25+ real life Projects!
-Check out the complete list of Projects in the link below
+Do you want to Master Machine Learning Projects and Deep Learning?
+Checkout our comprehensive Certified AI & ML Blackbelt+ Program that covers the Machine Learning and Deep Learning Algorithms concepts in Detail along with 25+ real life Projects!

 1. Iris Data Set